 - A thorough FAQ with practical, no-nonsense answers

-What a VPN does for Edge users Disable microsoft edge vpn
+What a VPN does for Edge users Usa vpn extension edge 2026

 - In short, a VPN hides your real IP address and routes your traffic through a server, so websites see the server’s IP instead of yours.